mhartington/mhartington.github.io/themes/pickles/README.md

 ## Configuration

-You may specify following options in `config.toml` of your site to make use of this theme's features.
+You may specify the following options in `config.toml` of your site to make use of this theme's features.

 For getting started with Pickles, copy the [config.toml](https://github.com/mismith0227/hugo_theme_pickles/blob/master/exampleSite/config.toml) file from the exampleSite directory inside Pickles’s repository to your site repository.